 Lie low if your Qi has taken a blow

 As with Western medicine, Traditional Chinese Medicine sees that if we become run down and over tired, our immune system is compromised.
 When our immune system is compromised, our protective Qi is weak and can’t protect us from the elements as easily.
 Listen to your body, if you feel worn out take it a little easier and get some rest.

-A great home remedy for preventing wind cold from taking hold is ginger and spring onion tea:
+A great home remedy for helping a wind cold from taking hold is ginger and spring onion tea:

 Ginger and spring onion tea

 - Slice the white parts of five to six spring onions.

 - Slice four to five ten cent piece sizes of ginger.

 - Add these to two and half cups of water with one teaspoon of brown sugar or honey.

 - Bring to the boil then simmer for five minutes.

 - Drink as a tea.